elifyagmurduran/elifyagmurduran/README.md

     🐈 my master's degree and software engineering skills

-    🐈 an android notepad app with java
+    🐈 an android calculator app with java, to demonstrate how tdd techniques work

+    🐈 an opendatahub api project - coming soon

     🐈 video essays for my youtube channel